wjacobc/resurgens-transit/README.md

 ## In Development

+- Remake in Expo for faster development and ongoing support
 - Realtime bus data for all 10,000+ bus stops in Metro Atlanta
 - Drag-and-drop ordering of saved stations
 - Geolocate the nearest stop/station for ease of use in less familiar parts of town